hansohn/terraform-docker/README.md

 #### Utilities

-Even though we publish images with the latest versions of included utilities, you can custom build local images with pinned versions of those utilities to match your specific needs.
-Versions can be pinned by defining any of the following environment variables with the desired version:
+I publish images with the latest versions of the included utilities.
+Alternatively you can build a customized image and pin any of these utilities to a version that matches your specific needs.
+Versions can be pinned by defining any of the following environment variables with the desired version.

 - TERRAFORM_VERSION
 - TERRAGRUNT_VERSION